 There are also professional resume writers who can help you create a stand-out resume.
 This can be a good investment if you’re applying for competitive jobs or require a lot of experience.

-A well-written resume is an important tool in job hunting, so it’s worth taking the time to make sure it’s up-to-date and reflects your current skills and experience.
+A well-written resume is an essential tool in job hunting, so it’s worth taking the time to make sure it’s up-to-date and reflects your current skills and experience.

 3. Apply to jobs you are under-qualified for

-When job hunting, casting a wide net and applying for as many jobs as possible is important.
-This includes jobs you may be under-qualified for.
+When job hunting, casting a wide net and applying for as many jobs as possible is essential.
+This includes positions you may be underqualified for.

 4. Tailor your applications